 Regional management may contact NRR/DRO/IRIB when there is a desire for an IMC 1245 qualified HQ staff member to participate in the conduct of an inspection activity.

+NRR/DRO/IRIB will use the list of NRR staff qualified under IMC 1245 on the Inspection Opportunities portal for use in soliciting volunteers.
+The qualification list, as well as a status tracker of regional requests, will be posted and maintained on the Inspection Opportunities portal listed here: Inspection Opportunities Portal (non-public).

 11.07 Coordination of Headquarters Technical Support for Regional Inspection Activities